This article will introduce you to the many ways occupational therapy can help people living with dementia.

 Environmental Modification

-Environmental modifications can reduce dementia-related behaviors, improve participation in an occupation, and can improve our client’s safety.
-These changes can be small and inexpensive, while some modifications may be more substantial.
+Environmental modifications can reduce dementia-related behaviors, increase participation in an occupation, and improve client safety.
+These changes can be small and inexpensive, although some modifications may be more substantial.

 Example:

-We may place curtains over sections of her closet to minimize her engaging with multiple outfits.
+We may place curtains over sections of the individual’s closet to prevent her from engaging with multiple outfits.

 Task Adaptation

-Making changes to the way tasks or activities are set-up or to the items used during a task.
+This involves making changes to the way tasks or activities are set up—or to the items used during a task.

 Example:

-If she typically dresses in the bathroom, ask the husband to place an outfit in the bathroom the night before.
+If the client typically dresses in the bathroom, ask her husband to place an outfit in the bathroom the night before.

 Adjusting Communication